carlosmccosta/dynamic_robot_localization/README.md

 ## Installation and package dependencies

-Installation scripts can be found in this [shared folder.](https://www.dropbox.com/sh/fkio31gyt55oolj/AACGFB2gB5eH-o8B0Cc4qeHma?dl=0)
+Installation scripts can be found in the [install folder.](install/)